Beyond Lindblad Dynamics: Rigorous Guarantees for Thermal and Ground State Preservation under System Bath Interactions: Numerical implementation

-where we choose $t = 1, U = -4$.
-Similar to the TFIM case, we consider both the thermal state and the ground state case with the same choice of parameters.
+\paragraph{1-D Hubbard model} Consider the 1-D Hubbard model defined on $L=2,4$ spinful sites with open boundary conditions in~\eqref{eqn:Hubbard} with $t = 1, U = -4$.
+Similar to the TFIM case, we consider the thermal state case with the same choice of parameters ${\Gamma}, \sigma$.
 We observe very similar results in~\cref{Fig:Hubbard_2_thermal} and~\cref{Fig:Hubbard_2_ground}.
-Furthermore, the numerical experiments can be extended to the regime where $\alpha / \sqrt{\sigma} = \mathcal{O}(1)$, as shown in~\cref{Fig:Hubbard_2_large_alpha}.
-Similar to the TFIM-4 case, when $\alpha / \sqrt{\sigma} \leq 1/2$, the fixed point closely matches the target state, and the spectral gap increases as $\alpha^2$.
+Furthermore, the numerical experiments can be extended to the regime where $\Gamma = \Theta(\sigma)$, as shown in~\cref{Fig:Hubbard_2_large_alpha}.
+Similar to the TFIM example, when ${\frac{\Gamma}{{\sigma}}} \leq 1/2$, the fixed point closely matches the target state, and the spectral gap increases as ${\frac{\Gamma^2}{\sigma}}$.